adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #258 Had to work on various other things this monring.
 But I did apply to a programming job today.
 Tomorrow will apply to more.

+#259 Not as much progress as I would have wanted today.
+Still at 15:20:36.
+Will dedicate more time tomorrow.